-In the latter case, if you are setting Change Knob at KC (I), push back both end needles to B position by hand after first row, then move the K-Carriage for one more row.
+\In the latter case, if you are setting Change Knob at KC (I), push back both end needles to position B by hand after first row, then move the K-Carriage for one more row.

-B position needles are selected.
+Position B needles are selected.